 Deep Brain Stimulation

 To help someone using DBS, we start by using advanced imaging techniques to pinpoint the exact spot in the brain that is causing the problem.
 We thread a small wire with an electrode at the end through a small opening in your skull until the tip reaches the target spot.
-Then we connect the wire and electrode, using a small extension wire, to a small wrist-watch-sized neurostimulator device that we implant just under your skin, near the collarbone.
-This enables us to send electrical current when necessary, much as we use pacemakers to ‘shock’ the heart for patients with certain types of heart disease.
+Then we connect the wire and electrode, using a small extension wire, to a small wristwatch-sized neurostimulator device that we implant just under your skin, near the collarbone.
+This enables us to send electrical current when necessary, much as we use pacemakers to “shock” the heart for patients with certain types of heart disease.

 Once we place the device, we program it to achieve maximum stimulation benefit.
 We program the length of the electrical pulse, the amplitude or voltage of the pulse, and the frequency (measured in hertz).
 We design a treatment plan specific to your situation, to optimize functionality and minimize side effects.

 Often, DBS enables you to reduce your medication, which decreases the unpleasant side effects.
 Most patients feel symptom relief soon after the procedure and programming, and the relief is typically long term.

-- Call our office at 212-241-0050 and let us know that you are interested in DBS.
+- Call our office at 212-523-8340 and let us know that you are interested in DBS.

 - Once you are determined to be a surgical DBS candidate, we will set a date for surgery and pre-surgical follow-up with Dr. Kopell.

 If you have more medically or financially related questions, please call our offices at 212-523-8340.
 We will be happy to direct you in any way possible.
 We can help you with questions such as:

 - Will my neurologist or psychiatrist be involved?

 - What if my device needs to be replaced?